Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing as a first step towards suicide prevention.

-If someone is in immediate danger call 999 and ask for an ambulance.
+If someone's in immediate danger call 999 and ask for an ambulance.

-- Find out more about Barnsley’s mental health services.
+- Find out more about mental health services in Barnsley.

 Local support services in Barnsley

-Barnsley MIND have also launched a Thriving Communities project to support people feeling lonely or isolated in the Central, Kingstone, Dodworth, Stairfoot and Worsbrough area.
-To get support ring 01226 211188 or email firstname.lastname@example.org.
+Barnsley Mind have also launched a Thriving Communities project to support people feeling lonely or isolated in the Central, Kingstone, Dodworth, Stairfoot and Worsbrough area.
+To get support call (01226) 211188 or email firstname.lastname@example.org

-Take a look at the Samaritans comprehensive list of organisations that provide emotional support and help for specific situations (from mental health issues to addiction, and domestic abuse).
+- Samaritans have a comprehensive list of organisations that provide emotional support and help for specific situations (from mental health issues to addiction and domestic abuse).